Paul Stubbs

 Subsequently, it is possible to enter a dialogue (either by email or, if preferred, during one-to-one Zoom sessions) to reply to more specific questions, to review your work further and ascertain a) what might be improved upon or b) what is already successful about it, to discuss more practical details regarding presentation, publishing, etc.

-I propose a variety of reasonable fees depending on the length of the manuscript – for instance from £50 for the manuscript appraisal of a poetry pamphlet/chapbook.
+I propose a variety of reasonable fees depending on the duration of our exchanges and the length of the manuscript – for instance from £80 for the manuscript appraisal of a poetry pamphlet/chapbook, from £180 for a general overview of a longer manuscript.
 The editing of individual poems is possible for an extra fee.

 Please email me at paulrodneystubbs(at)icloud.com